 And unfortunately, as doctors and sellers, trainers and consultants, parents and coaches – as influencers – we don’t have the skills to do more than attempt to cause the change WE think is needed, rather than elicit it.
 We don’t naturally possess the skills of Servant Leadership.

 GIVE UP INDIVIDUAL NEEDS

 True Servant Leadership enables others to elicit their own congruent change.
 We need new skills that facilitate Others, and a switch in perspective to enabling Others to discover their own answers by facilitating Another’s change, offering real leadership.

-I’ve spent my life coding and training the unconscious route through to choice and change.
-Although I’ve used it in the sales industry (Buying Facilitation®), it’s actually a generic Change Facilitation model that offers the tools to enable Others to discover their own Excellence, an Excellence that complies with their own Beliefs, an Excellence that can be eagerly, joyously adopted because it operates from within their status quo.
+I’ve spent my life coding and training the unconscious route through to choice and change to enable Others to discover their own Excellence, an Excellence that complies with their own Beliefs, an Excellence that can be eagerly, joyously adopted because it operates from within their status quo.

 Servant Leadership assumes:

 - Others have their own answers and are the only ones who can effect their own change.
 An outsider (regardless of intent, need, or efficacy of message) can never, ever, fully understand the inner workings of Another’s unconscious system.
 Our responsibility is to lead them through the pathway to change themselves.